JhngJng/JhngJng/README.md

 ### About Me
 Hi, I'm Jihyeong Jung.
-I'm an undergraduate student of Department of Mathematical Sciences, KAIST👋
+I'm an undergraduate student of Department of Mathematical Sciences, KAIST👋 I'm an undergraduate intern of DSAIL(Data Science and Artificial Intelligence Lab) currently.

 ### Academic Interests
 * Few-Shot/Meta Learning on Graph Structured data